 5. Fresh Vegetables

 Most mild and sweet vegetables are considered sattvic, such as beets, carrots, celery, cucumbers, sweet potatoes, and squash.
 Potatoes, cabbages, spinach, tomatoes are considered very sattvic.
-Avoid mushrooms, pickles, carrots, turnips, onions, garlic and chilies.
+Avoid mushrooms, pickles, radishes, turnips, onions, garlic, and chilies.
 Fresh vegetable juice is an easy way to add more sattva to your diet and can be used as an easy replacement for soft drinks, coffee, tea or other beverages.

 6. Seeds and Nuts